 Something that makes a big difference to how long it takes to transcribe an hour of recording is whether you require your transcription to be verbatim.

 It’s easy to think ‘Well I must need verbatim transcription or I wouldn’t need a transcription,’ but bear in mind that verbatim transcription includes every repeated word, every ‘um’ and ‘erm’, all those ‘filler’ phrases like ‘you know’ and ‘know what I mean’ that may be repeated a hundred times in one interview, and can also include pauses, coughs, throat clearing etc. if required.
 Needless to say, this takes longer.
 If the transcriptionist can filter out all this stuff the transcript is quicker.
-Our cheapest level is what we call ‘intelligent verbatim’ which cuts out all these fillers but leaves the rest exactly as it’s spoken.
+Our cheapest level is what we call ‘intelligent verbatim’ which cuts out all these fillers, and all broken sentences that add no meaning (see example below) but leaves the rest exactly as it’s spoken.
 Somewhat more expensive is edited, which corrects the grammar and any mispronounced words as well as knocking out all the fillers.
 Here are some brief examples.

 Erm … well, I dunno really, know what I mean?
-I mean, you know, when I asked them what Mary’s, er, um, condish, condit, condition was, they said like erm ‘I’m afraid we can’t, erm, tell you that, Mrs. Smith, ’cause you ain’t a relative.’
+I mean, you know, I said … when I asked them what Mary’s, er, um, condish, condit, condition was, they said like erm ‘I’m afraid we can’t, erm, tell you that, Mrs. Smith, ’cause you ain’t a relative.’

 Well, I dunno really.
-I mean when I asked them what Mary’s condition was they said ‘I’m afraid we can’t tell you that, Mrs Smith, ’cause you ain’t a relative.’
+When I asked them what Mary’s condition was they said ‘I’m afraid we can’t tell you that, Mrs Smith, ’cause you ain’t a relative.’